Shock42T/ICS4U-Semester-Project-/RESEARCH.md

-Video: Create an endless runner game using Python and pygame
+Video: Create an endless runner game using Python and Pygame
 Source: https://www.youtube.com/watch?v=ZV8TNrwqG1Y&t=14s
 Reason: I wanted to learn how to add enemies and a score system